 The downside of this product is that the base plastic has a slightly different feel to it than others.
 I fully haven’t decided if I like it or not, the plastic is still grippy enough for a comfortable putting grip.
 You can get this disc in a base plastic or in a premium plastic.

 - Best for putting and approach shots

 - Provides versatility in using different shots

 - Provides stability

 7. Prodigy P Model US

-If you are looking for the best disc golf putter for push putting, then you might consider this disc from Prodigy, the P Model US.
-This disc putter is considered a straight flyer and offers a lot of potential off the tee and long approach shots.
-But the disc features the best stability with a little bit of fade which is good for a player if he develops a throwing technique with this disc.
+If you seek the ideal disc golf putter for push putting, consider the Prodigy P Model US.
+It’s known for its straight flight and versatility off the tee and for long approach shots.
+It provides excellent stability with a touch of fade, which benefits players who develop their throwing technique with this disc.

 This disc is specially formulated with putters.
 Its flight is characterized by a straight to understable flight with a late subtle fade before hitting the ground.
 With a flight rating of Speed: 3, Glide: 5, Turn: -1, and Fade: 1, it provides the player a perfect control as it flies straight to the target.
 Another attribute of this disc putter the large plate and the narrow wing design.
 I feel that this disc will provide a long gliding line.

 Prodigy is uses a base, mid-grade and premium plastic for this disc.
 It provides a great feel in the hands.
 This disc was specially formulated for putting and it is best for putting